Onewheel Troubleshooting Guide

 Then it might be a bad cell.
 Check out Onewheel nose up with almost full battery (Captain Morgan) explaining how to diagnose your board and fix the problem.

-6. If you got a Onewheel Pint and there is a sound coming from your board when shaking it.
+6. If you have an Onewheel Pint and there is a sound coming from your board when shaking it.
 Then you most likely got the power button nut.
 Stop riding, turn it off and fix it, for a complete guide check out, Open Onewheel Pint Controller box (Fix rattle)

 7. Is sound coming from the motor?